-- Performance measures to document and measure the success of different policies, and their impact on reducing recidivism
+- Performance measurement support to help document and measure the success of different policies, and their effect on reducing recidivism.

 Examples of our work in this area include:

 We partner with Pew’s Public Safety Performance Project (PSPP) to help states advance fiscally sound, data-driven policies and practices in juvenile justice that protect public safety, hold youth accountable, and control corrections costs.
 Our team has had a significant role in the adoption of comprehensive reforms in juvenile justice system in numerous states, including South Dakota, Hawaii, Kentucky, Georgia, West Virginia, Kansas, and Utah.